Loading profile data...

 Be flexible and open-minded

 Not everything will go to plan, and the way we deal with failure often determines our success.
-As a freelancer, you'll need to adopt a flexible and agile mindset.
+As a full-time freelancer, you'll need to adopt a flexible and agile mindset.

 Anne Beth Jordan helps people create happiness in their work and lifestyle.
 A business and personal development coach herself, she's always seeking new opportunities and ways to grow.
 She says: